 - 11.1.2 A student is considered to have completed a course successfully and earned the credits if he/she secures a letter grade other than F and Ab in that course.
-A letter grade F or Ab in any course implies that the candidate is yet to clear that course. - 11.1.3 A course successfully completed cannot be repeated. - 11.1.4 Grade Point Average (GPA) will be calculated according to the formula
+A letter grade F or Ab in any course implies that the candidate is yet to clear that course. - 11.1.3 A course successfully completed cannot be repeated. - 11.1.4 A Semester Grade Point Average (SGPA) will be computed for each semester.
+The SGPA shall be calculated as follows: